mwalker/prov-api-harvester/README.md

 # PROV API Harvester

-Version 0.1.0

 ## Description

-PROV API Harvester is a python script designed to harvest metadata records from the [Public Record Office Victoria (PROV) API](https://prov.vic.gov.au/prov-collection-api).
+PROV API Harvester is a  collection of python scripts designed to harvest metadata records from the [Public Record Office Victoria (PROV) API](https://prov.vic.gov.au/prov-collection-api).

 ## Requirements

 - Python 3
 - requests
+- xattr
+- zstandard

 uv makes it easier.

 ## Usage

-The easiest way to run the script from the command line is using uv:
+The easiest way to run the scripts from the command line is using uv:

 ```
 uv run prov-api-harvest.py <options>